 The gruesome true story of the bends, seen through the eyes of a diver pitched into a natural hell; paralysed and trapped underwater with nowhere to go but sink back into the deep.

-Deep underwater lurks a mysterious disease all divers fear.
+Deep underwater lurks a mysterious disease all divers know.
 A man-made illness, it has gone by many names over the years: caisson’s disease, diver’s palsy, the chokes.
 The wives of Greek sponge divers christened it Satan’s Disease.
 Today, medics call it decompression sickness.
 You know it as the bends.

 Microscopic bubbles, smaller than the point at the end of this sentence, explode in your body like those from an uncorked bottle of champagne.
 They can turn your blood to foam; kill you swiftly; paralyse you while you sleep and cripple you for life; or, as one diver described it, twist you into a screaming lump of agony with awful pains in your joints.